Lena Platonos: Career

-Her debut in recording began with the record ″Sabotage″ in 1981, which was created in cooperation with Marianina Kriezis and Savina Yannatou –with whom she had worked also in Lilipoupoli – and the singer Yiannis Palamidas.
-The record characterized in Greek data as pioneering, as much for the composition and versification as also for the intensive use of the synthesizer –with which Platonos had begun to experiment for a short time before – for the first time in Greek recording.
+Her debut in recording began with the record Sabotage in 1981, which was created in cooperation with Marianina Kriezis and Savina Yannatou –with whom she had worked also in Lilipoupoli – and the singer Yiannis Palamidas.
+The record was considered in the Greek context as pioneering, as much for the composition and versification as also for the intensive use of the synthesizer –with which Platonos had begun to experiment for a short time before – for the first time in Greek recording.
 There followed the circulation of 13 poems by Kostas Karyotakis set to music, a work which had been completed before Sabotage, but circulated second at the insistence of the director of Lyra, Alekos Patsiphas.
-Next year the album ″Manos Hatzidakis ’62″ came out, with minimal electronic arrangements of 12 songs by the composer.
+Next year the album Manos Hatzidakis '62 came out, with minimal electronic arrangements of 12 songs by the composer.

-There followed three personal records which determined her mark on Greek electronic music and constituted a point of reference for future attempts ″Sun's Masks″ (1984), ″Galop″ (1985), and ″Lepidoptera″ (1986).
+There followed three personal records which determined her mark on Greek electronic music and constituted a point of reference for future attempts: Sun Masks (1984), Gallop (1985), and Lepidoptera (1986).
 In these records Platonos turned entirely to electronic music and to experimental directions in form, orchestration and verse.
 Her compositions follow minimalistic motifs with intense use of keyboards, schematising carefully staged soundscapes.
 The voice, frequently passing through electronic filters, at times plays a central role – right up to the uniqueness in compositions of delivery – but may be used also like a simple instrument of accompaniment.
 Her verses, usually surrealistic in their expression, are nevertheless direct and touch on themes of daily routine and personal relationships, especially love and alienation, and are distinguished by their tenderness and at other times childlike innocence.

-In between the above, circulated the record ″The Sound and its Errors″ with children's songs in verses by Gianni Rodari, while in 1986 Platonos worked with the other pioneers in electronic music in Greece Michalis Grigoriou and Vangelis Katsoulis in the work ″Music for keyboards″.
-In 1989 the children's opera ″The Emperor’s Nightingale″ came out, based on the Andersen tale of the same name and discographically the 80’s closed with two more records of more subdued tones and dark style, ″The Breaking of the Ice″ with Yiannis Palamidas in 1989, based more on the piano and normal instruments, and ″Do Not Disturb my Circles″ in 1991.
-In 1990 Platonos cooperated with Dionysis Savvopoulos in live appearances and on the record ″Retrospection '63-'89″ and in 1991 with Dimitra Galani on ″Myths of Europe″, arranging songs of John Lennon, Kurt Weill among others.
+In between the above, circulated the record The Sound and its Errors with children's songs in verses by Gianni Rodari, while in 1986 Platonos worked with the other pioneers in electronic music in Greece Michalis Grigoriou and Vangelis Katsoulis in the work Music for keyboards.
+In 1989 the children's opera The Emperor’s Nightingale came out, based on the Andersen tale of the same name, and two more records of more subdued tones and dark style followed, To Spasimo Ton Pagon (The Breaking of the Ice) with Yiannis Palamidas in 1989, based around the piano and non-electronic instruments, and Mi Mou tous Kiklous Tarate (Do Not Disturb my Circles) in 1991.
+In 1990 Platonos cooperated with Dionysis Savvopoulos in live appearances and on the record Retrospection '63-'89 and in 1991 with Dimitra Galani on Myths of Europe, arranging songs of John Lennon, Kurt Weill among others.